WladimirSidorenko/SentiLex/README.md

 ## Building

-For generating a sentiment lexcion from pre-trained neural word embeddings, you first need to compile the C++ code by executing the following commands:
+For generating a sentiment lexcion from pre-trained neural word embeddings, you first need to compile the C++ code by running the following commands:

 ```shell